Kirtan011/AI-FitnessCoach/README.md

-# FitBeat - AI-Powered Fitness Coach
+# FitChamp - AI-Powered Fitness Coach

-FitBeat is an intelligent fitness application that creates personalized workout routines and nutrition plans tailored to your unique goals, body type, and lifestyle.
+FitChamp is an intelligent fitness application that creates personalized workout routines and nutrition plans tailored to your unique goals, body type, and lifestyle.
 Using advanced AI technology, it delivers custom fitness plans that adapt to your preferences and needs.

 ## 🚀 Features